About conversion tracking

 How conversion tracking works

 Conversion tracking starts with you creating a conversion action in your AdWords account.
 A conversion action is a specific customer activity that is valuable to your business.
-You can use conversion tracking for these sources:
+You can use conversion tracking to track the following kinds of actions:

-- App downloads and in-app actions: Downloads of your Android or iOS mobile apps, and purchases or other activity within those apps.
+- App installs and in-app actions: Installs of your Android or iOS mobile apps, and purchases or other activity within those apps.
+Learn more about mobile app conversion tracking.

 The conversion tracking process works a little differently for each conversion source, but for each type besides offline conversions, it tends to fall into one of these categories:

 - You add a conversion tracking tag, or code snippet, to your website or mobile app code.
-When a customer clicks on your ad from Google Search or selected Google Display Network sites, a temporary cookie is placed on their computer or mobile device.
+When a customer clicks on your ad from Google Search or selected Google Display Network sites, or when they view your video ad, a temporary cookie is placed on their computer or mobile device.
 When they complete the action you defined, our system recognizes the cookie (through the code snippet you added), and we record a conversion.

 - Some kinds of conversion tracking don’t require a tag.
 For example, to track phone calls from call extensions or call-only ads, you use a Google forwarding number to track when the call came from one of your ads, and to track details like call duration, call start and end time, and caller area code.
-Also, app downloads from Google Play will automatically be recorded as conversions, and no tracking code is needed.
+Also, app downloads and in-app purchases from Google Play, and local actions will automatically be recorded as conversions, and no tracking code is needed.